 Dr. Parkhurst had vision correction almost 15 years ago, and it changed his life.
 Since then, he’s performed Modern LASIK for his mother, Laser Cataract Surgery for his father and even his wife has had vision correction via the Visian ICL Implantable Contact Lens procedure.

 Multiple advanced technologies, all deeply researched and hand-selected for each family member’s unique vision needs.
 Not to mention the celebrities, musicians, athletes, and doctors who travel from all over the country to have their procedures at Parkhurst NuVision.

-Schedule your Advanced Ocular Analysis (AOA) now, and have all your LASIK questions answered by the man himself, Dr. Parkhurst.
+Schedule your Advanced Ocular Analysis (AOA) now, and have all your LASIK questions answered by one of our excellent doctors.

 Your Next Steps

-Whatever the reason for your second opinion, you are invited to Parkhurst NuVision to meet with Dr. Parkhurst and discuss your options.
+Whatever the reason for your second opinion, you are invited to Parkhurst NuVision to meet with a doctor and discuss your options.
 Only then can you truly be comfortable with the informed decision about the future of your vision.

 Click here to schedule your second opinion consultation, or call our office at (210) 585-2020.